LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :language: C++

-Here ``aView`` is a three-dimensional View with extent ``N`` in each coordinate based on a three-dimensional ``RAJA::Layout`` object using indices of type ``int``.
+Here ``aView`` is a three-dimensional View with extent ``N`` in each coordinate based on a three-dimensional ``RAJA::Layout`` object where the array entries will be accessed using indices of type ``int``.
 Please see :ref:`view-label` for more information about the View and Layout types that RAJA provides for various indexing patterns and data layouts.

-Using the View, the C-style kernel looks like:
+Using the View, the C-style kernel now looks like:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _cstyle_tensorinit_view_seq_start
    :end-before: _cstyle_tensorinit_view_seq_end
    :language: C++

-Notice how accessing each (i,j,k) entry in the tensor is more natural using the View.
+Notice how accessing each (i,j,k) entry in the array is more natural, and less error prone, using the View.

 The corresponding RAJA sequential version using ``RAJA::kernel`` is: